 - They play childish games — the silent treatment, blame games — and there’s no talking to them.

-Even after you distance yourself from that toxic person, it will still take time to recover from that abuse, and that’s okay, too.
+Even after you distance yourself from that toxic person, it will still take time to recover from this situation, and that’s okay, too.
 The family is a subjective term so you can form a new family from your supportive friends.
 Surrounding yourself with supportive people will help you reinforce the positive change that you need in your life.

-After all, toxicity is noxious, and you don’t need that kind of behavior killing your mental health.
+After all, toxicity is harmful, and you don’t need that kind of behavior killing your mental health.